This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 6. TOAST AND SMOKE THE ALMONDS: Heat a dry skillet over medium heat.
 Add almonds and toast, shaking frequently, for 4–5 minutes until golden and fragrant.
 Remove from heat, immediately toss with smoked paprika and a pinch of flaky salt.
 Once cool enough to handle, roughly chop or crush in a zip-lock bag with a rolling pin into irregular shards.

 8. ASSEMBLE: Arrange the confit asparagus on a warm serving platter.
-Spoon the barberry glaze generously over and around the spears, letting the jewel-red berries nestle between them.
+Spoon the barberry glaze generously over and around the spears, letting the jewel-red berries settle between them.
 Drizzle fenugreek herb oil in a loose zigzag across the top.
 Scatter smoked almond shards over everything.
 Finish with a dusting of sumac and a pinch of flaky sea salt.
 Serve warm or at room temperature within 30 minutes for best texture.

 Variations